johnny-morrice/pipeline/README.md

 ## Aims

-* Acts basically as you would expect it to.
+* Behaves basically as you would expect it to.
 * Maximum throughput through concurrency.
 * Configurably stderr verbosity.
-* User sets up exec.Cmd structures for maximum flexibility.
+* User sets up `exec.Cmd` structures for maximum flexibility.

 ## Short Example